NNPDF/pineappl/docs/cli-tutorial.md

-If you're experienced enough in high-energy physics, you've already inferred from the file name of the grid and the observable name `etal` what the convoluted numbers will most likely show.
+If you're experienced enough in high-energy physics, you've already inferred from the file name of the grid and the observable name `etal` what the numbers will most likely show.
 However, how can you be certain?
 Specifically, if you didn't generate the grid yourself you'll probably want to know the answers to the following questions:

 1. For which process is the prediction for?
 2. Which observable is shown?